Why Invariance is Not Enough for Biomedical Domain Generalization and How to Fix It: Discussion

 \section{Discussion}

-\subpara{Limitations and Future Work.} \methodname has a single, tunable hyperparameter: the channel dropout probability $p$.
-While the optimal $p$ is in a consistent range, for optimal performance, it must be tuned on validation data as in Table~\ref{tab:dropout_ablation}.
-However, higher $p$ values induces an appropriate amount of regularization for most datasets.
-Future work can instead train a hypernetwork~\cite{ha2016hypernetworks,dosovitskiy2019you} \textit{conditioned} on $p$ using \methodname for segmentation that removes the need for training multiple models and can be freely tuned after training.
-Further, \methodname is compatible with any data-level domain generalization method and their combinations may have compounding benefits.
-However, this would require careful future work analyzing the interplay between stable representations and highly heterogeneous synthetic or augmented inputs.
+\looseness=-1 \subpara{Limitations.} \methodname adds a forward pass through a frozen foundation model as computational overhead.
+For example, on BraTS, this results in an average training time per iteration increase of 26\% relative to ERM.
+However, we note that existing domain generalization methods typically incur much higher computational costs.
+For example, the runner-up in our experiments (GIN+IPA~\cite{ouyang2022causality}) incurs a much larger 450\% training time increase.
+Further, \methodname's overhead is marginal at inference, as the extra forward pass adds only 8\% runtime relative to ERM.
+Runtimes are analyzed in Appendix~\ref{app:runtime}.

-\subpara{Conclusions.} This article presented \methodname, a simple and general framework for domain-generalized biomedical image segmentation that combines raw image intensities with stable representations from foundation models.
-By enforcing robust usage of both information sources through a lightweight feature combination regularizer, \methodname achieved strong and consistent gains across diverse domain shifts, modalities, anatomies, and data-availability settings, all without requiring complex architectural changes or specialized loss functions as needed by existing methods. \methodname's simplicity follows from and is supported by our theoretical analyses showing that jointly combining stable and unstable sources with regularization yields a principled solution.
-Our experiments demonstrated that \methodname outperformed state-of-the-art domain generalization methods in both standard training and few-shot regimes, enabling practitioners to no longer need substantial data- or model-level interventions to train and use robust segmentation models.
+\looseness=-1 \subpara{Conclusions.} This paper presented \methodname, a simple and general framework for domain-generalized biomedical image segmentation that combines raw image intensities with stable representations from foundation models.
+By enforcing robust usage of both information sources through a lightweight feature combination regularizer, \methodname achieved strong and consistent gains across diverse domain shifts, modalities, anatomies, and data-availability settings, all without requiring complex architectural changes or specialized loss functions used by existing methods. \methodname's simplicity follows from, and is supported by, our theoretical analyses showing that training on partial views of stable and unstable sources yields a principled solution.
+Our experiments demonstrated that \methodname outperformed state-of-the-art domain generalization methods in both standard training and few-shot regimes, enabling practitioners to no longer need complex data- or model-level interventions to train and use robust segmentation models in their applications.